minimo6caracteres/tyron/README.md

 > :mag: tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.

 ```
-Own your data,
+Own your data;
-Empower your world.
+Empower your world!
 ```

 ## The purpose of tyron